Bridging Graph Position Encodings for Transformers with Weighted Graph-Walking Automata: Introduction

-To outline our contributions, GAPE (1) can (theoretically and empirically) simulate sinusoidal PEs and achieves the same BLEU score on machine translation (MT), (2) can simulate the Laplacian eigenvector PEs, (3) is a generalization of personalized PageRank \citep{pagerank}, (4) competes with other recent PEs on several graph and node-level tasks, and (5) gives a $k$-dimensional distributed representation for any desired~$k$.
-An additional point is that, while we do not provide experiments, GAPE is able to encode directed graphs, unlike spectral PE methods.
-Further, we provide a comparison of recent position encodings independent of the use of edge features.
+To outline our contributions, GAPE (1) can theoretically and empirically simulate sinusoidal PEs and achieves nearly the same BLEU score on machine translation (MT), (2) has mathematical connections with other graph PEs including personalized PageRank \citep{pagerank} and the Laplacian encoding by \citet{dwivedi-benchmarking} under certain modifications, (3) competes with other recent PEs on several graph and node-level tasks, and (4) gives a $k$-dimensional distributed representation for any desired~$k$.
+In addition, while we do not provide experiments, GAPE is able to encode directed graphs, unlike spectral PE methods.
+Further, we provide a controlled experimental comparison of recent position encodings independent of the use of edge features.